 High Bench ("church") trailhead: About 1.5 miles up Grove Drive (as above), turn right on

 Alpine Boulevard.
 Go 1/2 mile until the road turns from east to south in

 front of a big church.
-After you pass the church, turn left toward the mountains.
+After you pass the church, fork left toward the mountains.

-Immediately after the church fence turn left onto dirt road to the trail kiosk at the city water
+Immediately after the church's back fence turn left onto a narrow paved road

 Bald Mountain Drive: Turn onto 100 South in Alpine.
 Drive

 east until you're forced to turn at Country Manor Lane.
 Go left.
 At 300